(The entire book appears at this link with chapters added after appearing online:

 relates the just past experience.

-Joe Fine listens and nods his head seriously.
+Joe Fine listens, nodding his head seriously.
 “What a

 bastard.
 I think we have enough on him.
 Good hunting, doc.”